sijas/cafe/README.md

-# My Cafeteria
+# Cafeteria Android App Template
-A Cafeteria ordering app to test the ordering, canceling and and viewing orders.
+This Template gives a Good idea how a full fledged android for Cafeteria looks like.
+With a rest based backend you would be able to Book, View and Delete your orders.